-I like to add almond milk to my smoothies, but I don’t like buying it from the store.
+I like to add almond milk to my green smoothies, but I don’t like buying it from the store.
 While store-bought is much more convenient, it isn’t as fresh, contains questionable additives and chemicals can potentially leach out into the milk from the container it’s in.

 When I first heard of people making their own almond milk, I was a little intimidated.
 I thought it was going to be expensive and be a big hassle.
 After going online and looking at a few recipes, I realized just how easy it is to make your own almond milk (or any other nut milk for that mater.)